 In my own life, there have been periods in which I had zero desire to be at worship, bible class, or any church-related event, and I had any number of

-reasons excuses.
-People had wounded me.
-The preaching was unsubstantial.
-The classes were unhelpful.
-I was exhausted from stress or taking care of the kids.
-Or (and this was often the case, though I was loathe to admit it) I was not regular in prayer or study and my own fire was dim.
+reasons excuses: People had wounded me; the preaching was unsubstantial; I was exhausted from stress or taking care of the kids.
+In most cases, the root problem stemmed from haphazard prayer or study during the week, causing my fire to be quite dim.
 Those were low points in my life—points in which I was a little too focused on self and not enough on Christ.
-And yet, my sense of duty to Christ outweighed my feelings.
-There were a handful of missed services during those periods—but my conscience told me I needed to do better for the Lord, so I would keep attending even though “I didn’t feel like it.”
+In spite of these times, my sense of duty to Christ outweighed my feelings.
+There were a handful of missed services during those periods, but my conscience urged me to do better.
+I would continue attending even when “I didn’t feel like it.”

-Furthermore, If you have children of any age, they are covertly watching your every move.
+Parents—If you have children of any age, they are covertly watching your every move.
 Every decision is questioned, even if it is not voiced.
 If you have a sporadic commitment, can you honestly expect them to be committed when they have not witnessed that behavior in you?
-So, even if you’re not “feeling” it, be consistent in your family prayers, in your worship with the saints and your attendance at classes for the sake of their future with the Lord.
+Be consistent in action even if emotions are low in order to provide a good example.

 Some might say this is hypocritical behavior.
 Hypocrisy comes from the Greek concept of acting like something you are not.
 Stage actors were actually called hypocrites.
 My response is this—why are you acting?
 Is it so people will respect you or is it because you want to stay committed to Christ?
 If your goal is outward approval, then you truly are a hypocrite in the negative sense.
 If your goals is to hang on to your commitment to Christ, then you are not.

-With all that being said, are we supposed to remain passionless, unfeeling robots??
+With all that being said, are we supposed to remain passionless robots??